sonocotta/esp32-audio-dock/README.md

 ### Onboard PSRAM

 Audio streaming requires proper buffering to work, even with ESP32 500K of RAM it is a challenging task.
-For that reason most of the projects will require WROVER modules that have onboard PSRAM chips.
+For that reason, most of the projects will require WROVER modules that have onboard PSRAM chips.

 All ESP32 Docks have an 8MB PSRAM chip onboard, connected via a high-speed SDIO interface.
 This effectively **turns your regular WROOM module into WROVER module** with no effort required.
 Any code using PSRAM with just work out-of-the box.